tonysimpson/ni/README.txt

 the author are now focused on PyPy, which will include Psyco-like techniques.  (http://codespeak.net/pypy)

-Note that Psyco works better with Python versions starting from 2.2.2, and support for older versions may be dropped in the future as they become really out-of-date.
+Psyco requires Python >= 2.2.2.
+Support for older versions has been dropped after Psyco 1.5.2.

 QUICK INTRODUCTION